 - Work with cutting-edge technology in Loyalist’s Digital Media Centre.

 - Get hands-on practise with video recording, Photoshop and state-of-the-art editing equipment.

 - Learn from industry guest speakers and faculty in various programs.

 - Students build strong connections with professors who are committed to helping each student find their path.

 - Media Experience faculty all still work in their industry and draw from a wide range of professional experience in radio, TV and video production, web design, art direction, magazine writing, digital art and illustration, commercial and voice acting, printmaking, sales and marketing.

 - Through specialization, students also have access to the entire faculty in the School of Media, Arts + Design.

 - First Year - Semester One

 - Prepare, analyze, be curious, listen and interpret: students develop solid techniques in the art of interviewing and asking questions.
 Whether following up on a source, learning about a new product or delivering a message, the ability to ask the right question at the right time and interpret the answer correctly is a trait that will be beneficial throughout a career in media.

 - Basic to a career in the media industry is an understanding of the community around us.
-Whether reporting a downtown fire on the news, creating a commercial, drawing a storyboard for a cartoon series or designing a website, the creators need to know about the world in which they’re launching their stories or products.
-Students connect with community leaders to gain insight into their surroundings, and apply the lessons to their creative work.
+Students connect with community leaders to gain insight into their surroundings and apply the lessons to their creative work.